christopherldo/php-developer-roadmap/README.md

 # PHP Developer roadmap
 This is PHP Developer Roadmap.
 Following this path will guarantee to become a good PHP Developer.
-The repository is created when working on the following YouTube video [PHP Developer roadmap - How to Become a PHP Developer in 2021](https://youtu.be/r9ndOH0tyfA).
+The repository is created when working on the following YouTube video ~~[PHP Developer roadmap - How to Become a PHP Developer in 2021](https://youtu.be/r9ndOH0tyfA)~~.

 **Really appreciate if you like and share the video and if you find my content useful click on**